cerdastangkas/ytaudiodownloader/README.md

 # YouTube Audio Downloader

-A streamlined Streamlit application for searching and downloading audio from YouTube videos, with advanced features like audio format conversion and comprehensive metadata display.
+A streamlined Streamlit application for searching and downloading audio from YouTube videos, with advanced features like audio format conversion, comprehensive metadata display, and audio transcription.

 ## Features